Five Fluorocarbon Leaders CT Anglers Actually Re-Spool With in 2026

 **What pound test for what situation?**

-**Leader length:** For freshwater bass: 12โ18 inches is standard.
+**Leader length:** For freshwater bass: 12–18 inches is standard.
 Enough to get past the line-to-lure transition zone.
-For striper on braid: 18โ36 inches.
-Longer leaders help in very clear conditions; shorter when you're casting into wind and the connection knot is passing through guides repeatedly.
+For striper on braid: 18–36 inches.
+Longer leaders help in very clear conditions; shorter when casting into wind and the connection knot is passing through guides repeatedly.

-**The FG knot is worth learning:** The FG (aka Flex Guide) knot connects braid to fluoro with a 100% strength rating and is so slim it passes through rod guides without catching.
-It takes 30 minutes to learn and will change how you rig.
-Most snapped connections come from poorly tied connection knots, not from the leader itself.
+**The FG knot is worth learning:** The FG (aka Flex Guide) knot connects braid to fluoro with a near-100% strength rating in independent line tests and is slim enough to pass through rod guides without catching.
+It takes about 30 minutes to learn and changes how a leader holds up under pressure.
+Most snapped connections come from poorly tied connection knots, not from the leader material itself — a pattern anglers on CT fishing forums bring up often enough that it's treated as common knowledge.

-**Replace your leader every trip or two:** Fluorocarbon develops micro-abrasions from structure, grit, and fish teeth.
-Inspect the last 6โ8 inches after landing a fish on rock or structure.
-If you feel roughness, cut it off and re-tie.
+**Replace the leader every trip or two:** Fluorocarbon develops micro-abrasions from structure, grit, and fish teeth.
+Inspect the last 6–8 inches after landing a fish on rock or structure.
+If it feels rough, cut it off and re-tie.
 The knot material costs pennies; losing a fish costs more.